-The health benefits of olive oil is not anything new.
-And with these easy tips, you can learn how to bake with olive oil, from cookies to scones to cakes.
+The health benefits of extra virgin olive oil is not anything new.
+And with these easy tips, you will love baking with olive oil, from cookies to scones to cakes and even pie crusts!

 What olive oils do I personally use?
 Well, when you co-author a book on olive oil, everyone wants you to try and like their brand!
 And honestly, I can not always buy $100 worth of olive oil to get all the baking that I have to get done on my list!

 When I am doing bulk baking that requires no additional flavor for my desserts, I like to use olive oils from California Olive Ranch.
 I have had these treats taste-tested by hundreds of people.
 The olive oil flavor is not noticeable when baking and no one thinks twice about eating that slice of cake.

 When buying in bulk you must remember to finish the olive oil before your year is up.
 Don’t buy big bottles if you aren’t going to use them often.
 I use a lot of olive oil and can go through a big Kirkland bottle in a couple months.
 And from what I read online, it has passed the purity test.
 It is also easy on the wallet.

 But, for special treats, like my sugar cookies or cocktails, I like to use a special olive oil.
 Trader Joe’s sells a couple of wonderful olive oils, like their kalamata olive oil.
 I have also baked with flavored oils from local Temecula Olive Oil.

 They have a wonderful Blood Orange Olive Oil that is DIVINE!
 Their Lemon Olive Oil is also just as wonderful and I use it often with my olive oil cocktails.
 My kitchen smells of sweet citrus when I bake with these oils.
 There are many California olive oil brands that have positively magnificent olive oils to choose from.